e-zoob/PixelChopper/README.md

 - **Web API:** The Web API can be scaled by deploying more container instances.
 Consider using a load balancer or API Gateway to distribute the load among the instances.
 Cloud services like Azure App Services can simplify the deployment and scaling process.

 - **Background Worker Service:** The Background Worker Service can be scaled by deploying more container instances.
 This service can leverage the RabbitMQ queue to handle increased load.
-As messages can be consumed by any worker, scaling can be as simple as adding more workers.
+As messages can be consumed by any worker, scaling can be as simple as adding more workers.RabbitMQ is quite performant and can handle a high number of messages.
+This allows us to limit the pressure on our image worker.

 Before making scalability decisions, it's important to have a clear understanding of the application's behavior under different circumstances.
 This can be achieved through observability using tools like Application Insights or Datadog to collect logs, metrics and traces.